aripalo/aws-cdk-github-oidc/README.md

 });

 // You may also use various "add*" policy methods!
-// "AdministratorAccess" probably not a good idea, just for an example here: role.addManagedPolicy(iam.ManagedPolicy.fromAwsManagedPolicyName("AdministratorAccess"));
+// "AdministratorAccess" not really a good idea, just for an example here: role.addManagedPolicy(iam.ManagedPolicy.fromAwsManagedPolicyName("AdministratorAccess"));
 ```